- Program List

 La Chapelle Royale Paris/Herreweghe

-Bill then returns briefly to Berlioz's Sanctus, and finally the thrilling and profound conclusion to Verdi's version of the same text.
-The program concludes with the most recent setting heard yet by French composer Maurice Duruflé.
+Bill opens with the remainder of Mozart's setting of the requiem, written by his pupil Franz Xavier Süssmayr.
+We then return to Berlioz's Sanctus, and finally the thrilling and profound conclusion to Verdi's version of the same text.
+We end with the setting by French composer Maurice Duruflé.

 Mozart: Sanctus, Benedictus, Agnus Dei & Lux Aeterna fr.
 Requiem, K. 626